JuergenGutsch/blog/_source/_posts/2019-11-25-weather03-blazor-ui.md

 }
 ~~~

-With the async loading in mind I can add a loading message that disapears as soon as the data are available:
+With the `async` loading in mind I can add a loading message that disappears as soon as the data are available in the variable `weatherData`:

 ~~~html
 @if (weatherData == null)